 (7) an order for protection or harassment restraining order is issued against the conservator, and if so, the case number and court location.

 (h) The court shall establish a system for monitoring of conservatorships, including the filing and review of conservators' reports and plans.
 If an annual report is not filed within 60 days of the required date, the court shall issue an order to show cause.
+Unless otherwise ordered by the court, a report under this section shall be filed publicly.

-(i) If a conservator fails to comply with this section, the court may decline to appoint that person as a guardian or conservator, or may remove a person as guardian or conservator.
+(j) If a conservator fails to comply with this section, the court may decline to appoint that person as a guardian or conservator, or may remove a person as guardian or conservator.